benefits & challenges

-This year we had the privilege of having Janelle Fischer visiting our College to give a lecture to our students on Offshore Clothing Manufacturing.
-Although most of our students are (or are in the process of becoming) small business owners – and therefore design the garments, created the patterns and construct the outfits themselves – manufacturing offshore is definitely something to consider when production reaches larger scales.
+We recently had the privilege of having Janelle Fischer visit our College to give a lecture to our students on Offshore Clothing Manufacturing.
+Although most of our students are (or are in the process of becoming) small business owners and therefore design the garments, create the patterns and construct the outfits themselves, manufacturing offshore is definitely something to consider when production reaches larger scales.

 Janelle Fischer has an Advanced Diploma of Fashion and has been working in the Australian fashion industry since 1995.
 Over the last 7 years, she has developed and maintained excellent relationships with international garment factories and shared her knowledge and experience with up-and-coming fashion designers who wish to pursue a similar path.